defdet/phi-jax/README.md

 # phi-jax
-Implementation of microsoft Phi model in pure functional JAX (ring attention doesn't work, flash attention does)
+Implementation of microsoft Phi model in pure functional JAX